heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 ##

-    • Digital strategy: Who determines the direction for digital? • Digital policy: Who specifies what your organization must and must not do
+    > Digital strategy: Who determines the direction for digital? • Digital policy: Who specifies what your organization must and must not do

 ##

-    Digital governance is a framework for establishing accountability, roles, and decision-making authority for an organization’s digital presence—which means its websites, mobile sites, social channels, and any other Internet and Web-enabled products and services.
+    > Digital governance is a framework for establishing accountability, roles, and decision-making authority for an organization’s digital presence—which means its websites, mobile sites, social channels, and any other Internet and Web-enabled products and services.

 ##

-    Your organization needs its own internal W3C, so to speak, so that departments, schools, lines of business—however you segment your organization—can be free to take advantage of digital channels, but within parameters that make sense for the organization’s mission, goals, and bottom line.
+    > Your organization needs its own internal W3C, so to speak, so that departments, schools, lines of business—however you segment your organization—can be free to take advantage of digital channels, but within parameters that make sense for the organization’s mission, goals, and bottom line.
 I

 ##

-    A good digital governance framework will establish a sort of digital development DNA that ensures that your digital presence evolves in a manner that is in harmony with your organization’s strategic objectives
+    > A good digital governance framework will establish a sort of digital development DNA that ensures that your digital presence evolves in a manner that is in harmony with your organization’s strategic objectives

 ##

-    fact, I’d argue that “bureaucratic and ineffective” describe how digital development works in your organizations right now—with no governance.
+    > fact, I’d argue that “bureaucratic and ineffective” describe how digital development works in your organizations right now—with no governance.

 ##

-    and it’s a call from an organization that is having trouble managing its Web presence
+    > and it’s a call from an organization that is having trouble managing its Web presence wasn’t that we couldn’t make a decision because we weren’t sure about what the right solution was; we couldn’t make a decision because no one really knew whose job it was to say “yes” or “no.”

 ##

-    wasn’t that we couldn’t make a decision because we weren’t sure about what the right solution was; we couldn’t make a decision because no one really knew whose job it was to say “yes” or “no.”
+    > actually determining what type of functionality needed to be implemented, but on who got to decide what functionality would be implemented.

 ##

-    actually determining what type of functionality needed to be implemented, but on who got to decide what functionality would be implemented.
+    > who (the marketing team or the technology team) ought to be selecting and implementing key website technologies

 ##

-    t who (the marketing team or the technology team) ought to be selecting and implementing key website technologies
+>  debates over homepage real estate

 ##

-    debates over homepage real estate

-##

-    Cisco as a company was serious about using the Web as a business tool.
+>    Cisco as a company was serious about using the Web as a business tool.

 ##